alexandair/entra-powershell-docs/docs/conceptual/entra-powershell-best-practices.md

 - **Watch out for permission creep** - Keep an eye on the permissions that accrue for the registered app over time.

+- **Leverage Security defaults and Conditional Access** - protect users with Microsoft Entra Multifactor authentication using Conditional Access (for licensed organizations) and security defaults (for unlicensed organizations).

 - **Leverage Microsoft Entra recommendations** - [Microsoft Entra recommendations][entra-recommendations] feature diligently monitor your tenant’s status, ensuring it remains secure and healthy.
 You have visibility into used apps, expiring credentials, over-privileged applications among others.

 - **Limit app sign-in to only assigned identities** - The `Assignment Required` property helps manage access to applications by ensuring only assigned users can sign in.